Introduction to Statistics

 The default value of lite-init-stats is true, which means to enable lightweight statistics initialization.
 Setting lite-init-stats to true speeds up statistics initialization and reduces TiDB memory usage by avoiding unnecessary statistics loading.

-Import and export statistics
+Export and import statistics

 Export statistics